-Fourth quarter and 2015 fiscal year financial results and operating highlights
+First quarter 2016 financial results and operating highlights

-- Subsequent to BEOC receiving confirmation from SOCAR in May 2015 that the TPR1(1) contractual obligation under the ERDPSA has been fulfilled, BEL paid the required \$2.0 million bonus to the State Oil Fund of the Republic of Azerbaijan.
-This payment secured BEL's rights to the full twenty-five (25) year development and production term, through September 30, 2035, for the Contract Rehabilitation Area (as defined in the ERDPSA). - ➤ BEL's entitlement sales volumes averaged 1,024 bbl/d and 15,060 mcf/d or 3,534 boe/d in the fourth quarter 2015, and 1,033 bbl/d and 14,837 mcf/d or 3,506 boe/d for 2015.
-In comparison to the average volumes for the same quarter in 2014, volumes decreased 1% for oil, 20% for gas and 15% for boe/d, respectively.
-2015 average volumes also decreased 4% for oil, 30% for gas and 24% for boe/d, respectively, when compared with 2014.
-The Corporation's 33.33% share of BEL entitlement sales volumes averaged 341 bbl/d and 5,019 mcf/d or 1,178 boe/d in the fourth quarter 2015, and 344 bbl/d and 4,945 mcf/d or 1,169 boe/d for 2015. - For the fourth quarter and 2015 fiscal year, the Corporation, through its interest in BEL, realized an average oil price of \$31.60 and \$43.57 per barrel, respectively.
-This price decreased in comparison with an average of \$54.86 and \$87.51 per barrel realized for the same periods in 2014.
-The Corporation realized an average natural gas price of \$3.96 per mcf for the same periods, which is a contractually constant fixed price. - For the fourth quarter and 2015 fiscal year, the Corporation's 33.33% share of BEL financial results represented net income of \$1.1 million and \$2.3 million, respectively.
-These results compare to a net loss of \$0.6 million and net income of \$3.3 million for the same periods in 2014. - For the fourth quarter and 2015 fiscal year, the Corporation realized net losses of \$1.5 million and \$7.5 million, respectively, which represents a loss per share (basic and diluted) of \$0.07 and \$0.34.
-In comparison with the same periods in 2014, the Corporation realized net losses of \$2.8 million and \$7.3 million with losses per share of \$0.14 and \$0.37. - ➤ BEOC continues to make progress with its cost savings programs realizing a 47% reduction in operating and administrative costs when comparing 2015 versus 2014.
-The Bahar Project has seen cost savings in areas such as; (i) staffing, as the organization is further streamlined, (ii) lower insurance costs, as the organization maintains a low incident safety record, and (iii) reduced third party services costs, as some of the fixed monthly service contracts have been eliminated and the internal workforce has been trained to perform these services.
-Operating materials and supplies purchases have been reduced by utilizing existing inventories and maintaining lower levels of stock on hand.
-The project has also seen a significant cost savings from a 35% devaluation of the Manat to US dollar on February 21, 2015, which impacted local employment costs, services and procurement.
+- Pon March 7, 2016 the Corporation, through its wholly-owned subsidiary, Greenfields Petroleum International Company Ltd. ("GPIC"), entered into a share purchase agreement with Baghlan Group Limited (in liquidation) and its liquidator, as agent for and on behalf of Baghlan (the "Liquidator"), pursuant to which, GPIC agreed to purchase Baghlan's 66.67% interest (the "Interest") in Bahar Energy and Baghlan's interest in a shareholder loan receivable due from BEL to Baghlan (the "Acquisition"), for cash consideration of \$6.0 million. - ➤ On March 4, 2016 the Corporation signed the fifth amending agreement (the "Fifth Amending Agreement") to the loan agreement dated November 25, 2013 (the "Loan Agreement") with its lenders (the "Lenders").
+Through the Fifth Amending Agreement, the Corporation extended the loan maturity date under the Loan Agreement until May 16, 2016 and received additional advance of \$7.0 million to fund the purchase price with respect to the Acquisition and for working capital purposes.
+On May 16, 2016 the Corporation signed the sixth amending agreement (the "Sixth Amending Agreement") to extend the loan maturity date to June 30, 2016. - ➤ BEL's entitlement sales volumes averaged 886 bbl/d and 13,629 mcf/d or 3,158 boe/d in the first quarter of 2016.
+In comparison to the average volumes for the same quarter in 2015, volumes increased 7% for oil, and decreased 5% for gas and 2% for boe/d, respectively.
+The Corporation's 33.33% share of BEL entitlement sales volumes averaged 295 bbl/d and 4,543 mcf/d or 1,052 boe/d in the first quarter of 2016. - For the first quarter of 2016, the Corporation, through its interest in BEL, realized an average oil price of \$29.99 per barrel, a decrease from \$46.36 per barrel realized for the same period in 2015.
+The Corporation realized an average natural gas price of \$3.96 per mcf for the same period, which is a contractually constant fixed price. - For the first quarter of 2016, the Corporation's 33.33% share of BEL financial results represented net income of \$0.3 million.
+These results compare to a net income of \$0.2 million for the same period in 2015. - For the first quarter of 2016, the Corporation realized net losses of \$3.6 million which represents a loss per share (basic and diluted) of \$0.16.
+In comparison with the same period in 2015, the Corporation realized net losses of \$1.4 million with a loss per share of \$0.06. - ➤ BEOC continues to make progress with its cost savings programs realizing a 42% reduction in operating and administrative costs when comparing first quarter 2016 versus first quarter 2015.
+The Bahar Project has seen cost savings in areas such as: (i) staffing, as the organization is further streamlined, and (ii) reduced third party services costs, as some of the fixed monthly service contracts have been eliminated and the internal workforce has been trained to perform these services.
+The project has also seen significant cost savings from devaluations of the Manat to US dollar of 35% on February 2015 and 47% on December 2015, which impacted local employment costs, services and procurement.